 You can’t tell the story of Estee Nack without Al.Divino.
 A fellow Massachusetts native, the two are tight knit, frequent collaborators who seem to have come up together.
-Divino’s voice certainly takes some getting used to, with it being so harsh that it amounts to a bar, but he has a phenomenal ear for beats and the two have strong chemistry.
-Triple Black Diamonds is their break through, but they have several projects together including their latest, being a sequel.
+Divino’s voice certainly takes some getting used to, being so harsh that it amounts to a bark, but he has a phenomenal ear for beats and the two have strong chemistry.
+Triple Black Diamonds is their break through, but they have several projects together including their latest sequel.

 Probably one of his most popular and acclaimed albums due to its big name feature lineup and availability, Baladas is a great starting point for Estee Nack.
-Bringing in artists like Daniel Son, Eto, and Recognize Ali, on top of being one of his more straightforward listens made for something very validating and replayability for an underground artist on the come up.
+Bringing in artists like Daniel Son, Eto, and Recognize Ali, on top of being one of his more straightforward listens makes for something replayable and validating for an underground artist on the come up.

 Papitas (prod.
 Giallo Point)

 Fully produced by Giallo Point of The Winners, Papitas is similar to AfricanFolkMusic in its themes, but also brings in some memorable hooks and concepts.

 Nack’s most accessible album, fully produced by Grubby Pawz, is full of fun, debaucherous anthems, features from the likes of Da Cloth, and a standout hook by JuneLyfe.